Bruce Molsky & Debra Clifford:

 “There’s an incredible power of history and tradition in his vocals.” – Linda Ronstadt, singer

 Old Time Guitar, Mandolin, Gospel Sing & More

 Debra is a member of The Farwells, a harmony & old time fiddle duo with Becca Wintle (see below).
 She is also is an award-winning Lonesome Sister with Sarah Hawker, recording 7 CDs and voted best acoustic duo of 2006 by Gibson Guitars.
 She plays mandolin, guitar, banjo and sings lead and harmony.
 She has also recorded with Old Buck, a string band with Emily Schaad, Riley Baugus & Sabra Guzman.
 She has taught mandolin and guitar at Ashokan Southern Week for years, as well as Wheatland Music Camp, Pine Bluff Gathering, and many more.
-She has also taught numerous workshops with Val Mindel at their Old Time Traveling Music School, in the US and abroad.
+She has also taught numerous US workshops with Val Mindel at their Old Time Traveling Music School, as well as with Becca in the UK.

 Becca is a member of a The Farwells, an old time fiddle duo with Debra Clifford.
 She has been playing fiddle since young, learning classical from her mother.
 Raised in Totnes, Devon UK, Becca played fiddle in an English Country dance band for many years and later found herself interested in bluegrass and ultimately old-time, which has become her passion.
 Debra & Becca met at the Friends of American Old Time Music Festival in Gainsborough, England.
 Becca plays fiddle, guitar and sings lead and harmony in The Farwells.

 Allison de Groot combines love and joyful passion for old-time music with strong technical skill and a creative approach to the banjo – unique and full of personality.
 She tours all over, playing at venues like Trafalgar Square in London, Newport Folk Festival, Stockholm Folk Festival the Winnipeg Folk Festival, and Tønder Festival in Denmark.
 Currently she performs with Bruce Molsky, The Goodbye Girls, and is always involved in music projects of all kinds.
 Allison brings great teaching skills and a fresh approach to The Rollick!